-Unauthorized configuration changes wreak havoc on business continuity and this is why detecting and tracking changes becomes a crucial task for network admins.
-Although changes can be tracked manually, it tends to be time - consuming and often leads to missing out configurations of critical network devices while tracking.
+Unauthorized configuration changes can wreak havoc on business continuity, which is why detecting and tracking changes is a crucial task for network admins.
+Although changes can be tracked manually, this method tends to be time consuming and often leads to human error, like missing out configurations of critical network devices while tracking.

 To resolve this, Network Configuration Manager offers real-time configuration change detection.
-Using Real-Time change detection, the admin can track and detect changes in real-time which helps him gain complete control over all the devices in his networking environment.
+Using real-time change detection, admins can track and detect changes in real time, which helps with gaining total control over all the devices in their networking environment.

-Real-time change detection can be carried out by enabling change detection in network devices.
-Here is how real-time change detection works in Network Configuration Manager:
+Real-time change detection must be enabled in the network devices you want to detect changes for.
+The below events give an in-depth look at how real-time change detection works in Network Configuration Manager:

-SNMP traps: You can provide the Hostname/IP address of the devices you want the notifications for and enable SNMP traps for those devices.
-When any change is made i those devices, SNMP alerts will be sent immediately.
+SNMP traps: You can provide the Hostname/IP address of the devices you want to receive notifications for, and enable SNMP traps for those devices.
+When any change is made in those devices, SNMP alerts will be sent immediately.

 Syslog messages: Here, you can provide the IP addresses of network devices to receive notifications.
 When a change is made in those devices, the syslog server triggers syslog messages.

-Trouble tickets: Network Configuration Manager sends notifications in the form of trouble tickets to the operator in charge of a particular device or a device group
+Trouble tickets: Network Cofiguration Manager sends notifications in the form of trouble tickets to the operator in charge of a particular device or a device group.

 In vulnerable devices such as core routers or firewalls, you can roll back to a previous version or the baseline version if you detect undesirable changes.